humphreybc/uxdesignday-resources/README.md

 Please use [Open Sans](http://www.google.com/fonts/specimen/Open+Sans) for everything.
 You can add Open Sans to Google Docs by using the Add Fonts option in the dropdown.
 It’s also available as a free web font on Google Web Fonts, and you can download the .ttf files for use in graphic software.

+#### Should I have swag bags?

+This is up to you.
+Swag bags can be a pain in the ass to organise, and can be quite expensive.
+Unless you’ve got some really awesome stuff in them, most attendees disregard or bin them.
+Also, who wants to carry even more stuff around with them all day?

+#### Should I have T Shirts?

+T Shirts are usually only printed for the organisers and volunteers since they can be quite expensive.

+#### Any suggestions for catering?

+Yes.
+Make sure there is enough food.
+Make sure you cater for specific dietary requirements.
+When you have lots of people, stagger the lunch so a long line doesn’t form.
+Have a morning tea and afternoon tea.
+A coffee cart is a great idea for the morning.
+Make sure there’s a good ‘break-out’ space at your chosen venue for people to eat lunch.

+#### What’s the best way to get publicity around UX Design Day?

+There are a few ways that work:

+1. Send press releases to local news organisations
+2. Announce the conference on Twitter and Facebook and post frequently
+3. Ask prominent news websites (eg. Smashing Magazine) to post about your conference
+4. Send an email to previous conference attendees (ask Benjamin for the mailing list)
+5. Do some [guerilla marketing](https://www.facebook.com/photo.php?fbid=537804696288567) on the [street](https://www.facebook.com/photo.php?fbid=534508529951517)

 #### Will I get access to the Twitter and Facebook accounts to promote my conference?

 Yes, you will.
 I will email you the details.